-The increase in IDEXX VetLab consumables revenue was primarily due to higher sales volumes across all regions for our Catalyst consumables, and to a lesser extent, Procyte Dx consumables.
+The increase in IDEXX VetLab consumables revenue was primarily due to higher sales volumes for our Catalyst® consumables and, to a lesser extent, Procyte Dx® consumables.
 These increases were supported by an expansion of our instrument installed base, growth in testing by new and existing customers, our expanded menu of available tests, and to a lesser extent, benefits from higher average unit sales prices.